-If securing enough funding or finding and keeping sustainable sources of funding is a problem for your organisation, how can you use effective communication to help you solve the problem?
+So how can you use effective communication to support your fundraising efforts in these difficult times?
 Looking at how your organisation communicates with a whole range of stakeholders, both internal and external, is a good place to start.

 “People will only fund you if they trust you – and they will only trust you if they know you.”
 Judith Davey, Chief Executive, The Advocacy Project

 How are you communicating your story for fundraising at your organisation in these difficult and uncertain times?

 Until next time